Maîtrise de Sciences politiques : IEP de Grenoble. 1998-2002.

 M.A., Columbia University

-Phillip came to the CUNY Graduate Center after completing an M.A. degree in French Cultural Studies from Columbia University and a B.A. in English and French Literature from the University of Georgia.
-His research interests are in twentieth- and twenty-first-century literature, the avant garde, theory, and contemporary poetry and art.
-He presented his research on Suzzane Doppelt's Le pré est vénéneux in spring spring 2012 at the CUNY Graduate Center's first-annual theory conference.
-He teaches French at the City College of New York.
-In 2011, Phillip worked at New York City's public arts non-profit Creative Time on the exhibition Living as Form; his texts appear as part of the website's online archive of over 350 socially engaged art and cultural projects.
-He has also worked at the contemporary art magazine ART PAPERS.
-Phillip teaches Creative Writing with Oxbridge Academic Programs' New York College Experience.
-His poems have been published in La Petite Zine, Esque, and the CUNY Graduate Center Advocate, selected by Wayne Koestenbaum as runner-up in the annual poetry contest.
+Phillip came to the CUNY Graduate Center after completing an M.A. in French Cultural Studies at Columbia University and a B.A. in English and French Literature at the University of Georgia.
+His research interests are in twentieth- and twenty-first-century literature in France and the United States, theories of friendship/community, collaboration and photography.
+Phillip teaches French at the City College of New York and at Baruch College.
+He presented work on Cyprien Gaillard, Robert Smithson, and Mallarmé at the 20th and 21st Century French and Francophone Studies International Colloquium in Atlanta in March 2013.
+He has also presented work on the poetry of Suzanne Doppelt and Anne Portugal.
+In 2011, Phillip worked at New York City's Creative Time on the exhibition Living as Form.
+His poems have been published in La Petite Zine, Esque, N/A, and the CUNY Graduate Center Advocate, selected there by Wayne Koestenbaum as runner-up in the annual poetry contest.

 B.A., French, Montclair State University

 Areas of Specialization: 19th century French literature, 19th century French avant-garde theater, les Nabis

 Click here to see some of Gorica's paintings.